 Having won the Booker prize, Iris Murdoch has also won the James Tait Memorial Prize for The Black Prince and the Whitbread Literary Award for The Sacred and Profane Love Machine.

 Murdoch often dealt with everyday conflicts and household problems in her books, and Under the Net is no exception.
 She was known for her perfectionism to writing and not allowing editors to change her work.

-Modern Library ranked Under the Net at #95 on its list of ‘the greatest English-language novels of the twentieth century‘.
+Modern Library ranked Under the Net at #95 on its list of ‘the greatest English-language novels of the twentieth century.’

-Under The Net Book Review
+Under The Net Analysis

-The books main character, James Donaghue (Jake) is a writer and translator, in his early thirties.
-Playing the starving artist he must find a way to make a living, find a place to call home and win back the woman he loves.
+The book’s main character, James Donaghue (Jake) is a writer and translator, in his early thirties.
+Playing the starving artist, he must find a way to make a living, find a place to call home and win back the woman he loves.

 Despite frequent uses of sexism and flashes of racism from both Jake and his companions, the story never becomes offensive in any way, rarely straying from its upbeat tone.

 Likewise, Murdoch’s use of imagery had me swept away, with her delicate details of busy streets, giving every environment its own unique touches.
 She offers up some extraordinary human insights that have you taking to the characters in no time.